Computational Breakthroughs

 - Demonstrate the capabilities of the Laboratory’s next-generation code project on El Capitan by 2024.

-- Incorporate high-fidelity computational exploration of narrative uncertainties into programmatic mission-critical assessments.
+- Explore, develop, and incorporate high-fidelity computational exploration of narrative uncertainties into programmatic mission-critical assessments.

-- Accelerate fundamental and applied computational and data science R&D efforts to enable achievement of critical outcomes for LANL priority areas.
+- Accelerate fundamental and applied computational and data science R&D efforts, including artificial intelligence and machine learning (AI/ML) technologies, to enable achievement of Lab Agenda critical outcomes for LANL priority areas.